What is a Content Edit?

 It includes:

-A multi-phased evaluation means, generally speaking - in the first round I will look over the whole manuscript with an eye for developmental issues.
+A - A multi-phased evaluation means, generally speaking - in the first round I will look over the whole manuscript with an eye for developmental issues.
 On the second and third rounds I look at substance and flow.
-I will also check for inconsistencies, patterns, homonyms, passive verb construction, overused words, etc. In the third round of edits I focus more on line edits - style and syntax.
+I will also check for inconsistencies, patterns, homonyms, passive verb construction, overused words, etc. In the third round of edits I focus more on line and copy edits, style and syntax.

 Developmental Editing - feedback regarding: